-In order to assure that you do not need to input numbers in several Excel workbooks (and double check that everything is correct), you can set up links from your Excel file to the template, so the figures are transported automatically.
+In order to make sure that you do not need to input numbers in several Excel workbooks (and double check that everything is correct), you can set up links from your Excel file to our Excel template, so the figures are transported automatically.

 The only restriction to this process is:

-Below you will find a guide detailing how to set up links between two workbooks.
+Below you will find a guide on how to set up links between two workbooks.

 How to Link Cells Between Two Excel Workboks